M26Pershing90mm/M26Pershing90mm/README.md

 ## ⚠️ Security Research Notice

-Malware, phishing URLs, malicious scripts, suspicious files, and other potentially harmful materials discussed in my research should only be handled in properly isolated and controlled environments.
+Malware, phishing URLs, malicious scripts, suspicious files, and other potentially harmful materials discussed in my research should be handled only in appropriate controlled environments.

 The information published through my blog and GitHub is intended primarily for: